Watch for Domain Name Expiration notices

 - About one week before your domain registration expires

-If you do not renew your registration before it expires, here is what will happen:
+If you don't renew your registration before it expires:

 From days 1 to 30* after expiration:

-Within five days after your registration expires, we will send an additional expiration notice via email to the registered name holder.
+- Within 5 days after your registration expires, we'll send an additional expiration notice via email to the registered name holder (registrant).
 This email will include instructions for renewing your registration.

 From days 31 to 60* after expiration: